Step by Step

 “The remorse, horror and hopelessness of the next morning are unforgettable.
 The courage to do battle was not there.
 (The) brain raced uncontrollably and there was a terrible sense of impending calamity. …(A) mental fog settled down.
 Gin would fix that.
 So two bottles, and – oblivion.” – Alcoholics Anonymous, Third Edition, 1976, Ch 1, p 6.

-Today, gratitude that I awoke today without regret of what I did or said last night, without dread of what this day will bring and without fear that some unknown disaster is about to explode and I don’t know where to hide.
+Today, gratitude that I awoke today with memory of what I did or said last night, and without dread of what this day will bring and without fear that some unknown disaster is about to explode.
 Today, I have clarity of all I said and did last night, no dread of what these 24 Hours will serve and no need to run from a non-existent fear.
-AA has strengthened me with faith and trust in a higher power who, in turn, has graced me with faith in the 12 Steps and, above all, with sobriety.
+AA has strengthened me with faith and trust in a Higher Power who, in turn, has graced me with faith in the 12 Steps and, above all, with sobriety.
 But I cannot take for granted that I awoke sober today and with a sense of purpose.
-My reprieve from all those morning after’s of so many yesterday’s is only for this day, and this day I must continue to work toward awakening to the next 24 Hours without “remorse, horror and hopelessness.”
+My reprieve from all those morning-afters of so many yesterdays is only for this day, and this day I must continue to work toward awakening to the next 24 Hours without “remorse, horror and hopelessness.”
 And our common journey continues.
-Step by step. – Chris M., 2016
+Step by step. – Chris M., 2017